vigiloauth/vigilo/docs/user_guide/identity/endpoints/client_handler/client_registration.md

     "error_code": "validation_error",
     "message": "One or more validation errors occurred.", "errors": [
         {
-            "error_code": "invalid_client",
-            "message": "The client type must be either 'public' or 'confidential'."
-        },
-        {
             "error_code": "empty_field",
             "message": "The 'redirect_uris' field is empty."